statisticsnorway/react-reference-app/README.md

   * This means that things like Yarn and NodeJS will be contained in the docker-image and the build is done when creating the image, rather than by Jenkins beforehand
 * Runtime environment variables (needs some trixing with Nginx and `window_env_`)
-  * This will the replace `process.env` and means environment variables can be changed without needing a new deploy
+  * This will the replace `process.env` and enables changing environment variables without needing a new deploy
 * Better integration with Keycloak Gatekeeper so we do not have to refresh the web page (F5) every 5 minutes to get a working token
+  * Or potenitally a totally different way of handling authentication